-Data represented as historical in this document were compiled from many sources, including Air Cargo Management Group (ACMG), Airports Council International (ACI), Airlines for America (A4A), Association of Asia-Pacific Airlines, Association of European Airlines, Boeing Foreign Trade Database, Eurostat, IHS Economics, United Nations Council on Trade and Development (UNCTAD), Clarkson Research Services Limited (CRSL), Drewry Maritime Research, International Air Transport Association (IATA), International Civil Aviation Organization (ICAO), Civil Aviation Administration of China (CAAC), China Statistical Bulletin, CAPA Centre for Aviation, Transport Canada, and US Department of Transportation (DOT).
-Historical information is updated each year as individual sources revise their respective publications.
+Data represented as historical in this document were compiled from many sources including, but not limited to: Air Cargo Management Group (ACMG), Airports Council International (ACI), the Airlines for America (A4A), the Association of Asia-Pacific Airlines (AAPA), the Association of European Airlines (AEA), Boeing Foreign Trade Database (TRADE), Eurostat, IHS Economics, IHS World Trade Service, the United Nations Council on Trade and Development (UNCTAD), Clarkson Research Services Limited (CRSL), Drewry Maritime Research, the International Air Transport Association (IATA), International Civil Aviation Organization (ICAO), Civil Aviation Administration of China (CAAC), China Statistical Bulletin, Statistics Canada, and the US Department of Transportation (DOT) Form 41.
+Our databases are revised regularly as individual sources revise their respective publications.

-The next update to the WACF will appear in fourth quarter 2016.
-The authors welcome any questions or comments that readers may have.
-Direct any queries or suggestions to
+The next update to the WACF will appear fourth quarter 2018.
+The authors welcome any questions or comments readers may have.
+All queries and suggestions should be directed to:

 The Boeing World Air Cargo Forecast Team